Newtown area graffiti and street art: Enmore laneways

 Free Speech Mural Witford Street, Enmore.

 One of the most popular areas for graffiti and wall art is the industrial area near the Silo Apartments, bounded by Station Street, Enmore Road, Phillip Street and the railway.
 Many striking graffiti works can be seen on the various factory and warehouse walls along Gladstone Street, Wilford Street, Wilford Lane, Thurnby Lane and Phillip Lane.
 Some murals in this area have remained intact for several years while others typically last for only short periods before being tagged or overpainted.

 Some of the most stylistically distinctive graffiti art works to appear in the Newtown area in recent times are the striking creations by the artist who signs his work "EMÖS".
 These highly intricate, semi-abstract bio-mechanical designs, executed by hand with spray paint, are all sited along Phillip Lane, behind Enmore Road; some are still visible in June 2007, although inevitably they are being progressively covered by the work of other graffiti artists, and the two examples, shown above second from left and centre, haves now been painted over.
 However, a number of similarly styled works by other artists, shown below, have appeared along Phillip Lane in recent weeks.

 A piece of graffiti on or near Bedford Street (next to the railway line), which says "Cut me a line / of poetry, man." has been attributed to well-known local poet Benito Di Fonzo.
-People have claimed that he scribbled the piece to impress his then-girlfriend, local artist Joanne Patricia Shand (aka.
+People have claimed that he scribbled the piece to impress his then-girlfriend, local artist Joanne Patricia Shand (a.k.a.
 Jo Jo Rona).
 The line is featured in Di Fonzo's poem, "Cut Me a Line of Poetry".
 Another dedication to Patricia Shand exists in Erskineville that shows her with two dogs in a wall mural; however, the painter is unknown.